nagyist/lycheejs/guides/CODESTYLE.md

 ## Entity Layout

-All lycheeJS Entities and Definitions are divided in different Stacks.
+All lychee.js Entities and Definitions are divided in different Stacks.

 Speaking of Entities (and not Definitions) always is about Entities that can be positioned in a Graph, no matter if it's a Scene Graph (like `app` or `ui`) or a Timeline Graph (like `ai`, `net` or `verlet`).